We have answers.

 What is the difference between Honest Elections and Small Donor Elections?

-If a candidate is running under Small Donor Elections, they must follow some of the Honest Elections rules, but are exempt from other provisions.
-Please refer to our page on Honest Electionsfor more information.
+If a candidate is running under Small Donor Elections, some of the Honest Elections rules apply to them and some do not:

 Can I donate to support the Small Donor Elections Fund?